rgcyberpunk/mevbot-subway/README.md

 'So why stop?'

-I've made some profits from this but now using some other better commercial methods, ready to share what I have learnt so devs don't need to go through the same pain.
+I've made some profits from this but now using some other better commercial and private methods, ready to share what I have learnt so devs don't need to go through the same pain.

 Towards the end I kept getting outcompeted by this individual: